grinnell-cs/csc151-images/_readings/conditionals.md

 this case, the parentheses group the guard and consequents for each `cond` clause.
 The square brackets are just a notational convenience;
 parenthesis will work just as well, and you'll see a lot of Scheme code that uses parentheses rather than square brackets.
-Racket, like most modern Scheme implementations, allows both because the square brackets add a bit of clarity.
+Scheme, like most modern Scheme implementations, allows both because the square brackets add a bit of clarity.